incpac/incpac.github.io/_posts/2024-02-23-processing-frames-with-lambda-and-rust.md

 With the frames getting stored in S3 the next step is to process them.
 In this demo we're going to run a [Sobel Operator](https://en.wikipedia.org/wiki/Sobel_operator) over them before saving in another S3 bucket.

 Now my default GoTo for Lambda functions is Python.
-It's a popular enought language you can easily find help for.
+It's a popular enough language you can easily find help for.
 However, any image processing library I know of includes C libraries that need compiling on install.
-This causes problems because (as far as I'm aware)
-Pip doesn't support cross-compiling during library install.
+This causes problems because (as far as I'm aware) Pip doesn't support cross-compiling during library install.
 Which makes packaging up Lambda functions from my Macbook more pain than I want to deal with for this solution.

 So I start thinking "you've been meaning to try out Rust for a while, why not now?"
 Rust has a great [Lambda tool](https://crates.io/crates/lambda_runtime).
 You can use it on your local machine and have it build Lambda compatible binaries.

 After getting a simple Hello World working in Lambda, I went on the hunt for a Sobel Operator library.
 I came across [Edgy](https://github.com/dangreco/edgy) by a guy named Dan Greco.
 Edgy is a command line app rather than a library, but I could pull what I needed from it.

 From there it was a simple case of implementing the infrastructure to trigger the Lambda on new items to the frame bucket, having the function process them, then save them into the output bucket.

 ## Output Bucket